Mrs Purdie's Antiques Gallery in the Castle Ballroom, Photo taken pre-1935 [Credit : Miss MTL Watson / GenFram Image Archive] |

 The Old Wishing Well

-In June 1936, mention is made of 'The Wishing Well', a still extant Castle feature on the back lawn dating back to Larnach’s ownership of the Castle and which was sunk to a depth of twenty-six feet, and fed by a perennial spring;
+In June 1936, mention is made of 'The Wishing Well', a still extant Castle feature on the back lawn originally installed by William Larnach, being sunk to a depth of twenty-six feet and fed by a perennial spring;

 “There is an old-fashioned wishing well at the castle where you can have a drink of beautiful fresh water, a wish, and please put a coin in the Children’s Rest Home box which is on the top of the well.
 We have received about £l5 from this source.
 We thank Mr and Mrs Jackson Purdie for their kindness in having the box there, and also for their many kind gifts of coal and cartage.”